SallaApp/Salla-CLI/README.md

 ### `salla app`

-This command lists down the available commands using the `salla app` prefix, such as `create app` for creating [Salla Partners](http://salla.partners/) Apps, `serve` for serving your Salla Partners Apps, and `create-webhook` which enables you to create your selected webhook event file.
+This command lists down the available commands using the `salla app` binary, such as `create` for creating [Salla Partners](http://salla.partners/) Apps, `serve` for serving your Salla Partners Apps, and `create-webhook` which enables you to create your selected webhook event file.
 You can write it in your terminal in such a way:

 ```bash
 salla app